PowerPointLabs/PowerPointLabs/doc/NewcomerGuide.md

 1. Create a branch from `master`
 1. Make desired changes to website and test locally
 1. Make a pull request with similar naming convention as above
 1. Once the change is accepted, wait for reviewer to merge the branch into `master` and upload the website for the public.
-Ensure that the [website](http://www.comp.nus.edu.sg/~pptlabs/) can be viewed
+Ensure that the [website](http://www.comp.nus.edu.sg/~pptlabs/) can be viewed and displays the latest changes correctly

 ## Creating a New Lab
 As a rule of thumb: